nens/threedi-docs/source/e_2d_tutorial.rst

 #) In the 3Di Models and Simulations panel, click *Simulate* > *New simulation*.

-#) Select your model and simulation template and click *Load model*.
+#) Select your model and the simulation template and click *Next*.
 A new dialog opens with several options for your simulation.

 #) Check the box for *Include precipitation*

-#) Give your simulation a name and click next
+#) Give your simulation a name.
+Click *Next*.

 #) Set the duration of your simulation to 4 hours.